On fifth anniversary of Mexico's missing 43 students, anguished families still seek answers

 Experts believe that the 43 missing Ayotzinapa students mistakenly commandeered a bus that was specially outfitted to smuggle heroin to the U.S. And this could have been one of the motives for their detention and disappearance.

-Rep. Lowenthal teamed up with 16 other members of Congress in 2018 to apply pressure on former Mexico president Enrique Peña Nieto’s government to move the Ayotzinapa investigation forward.
+Lowenthal teamed up with 16 other members of Congress in 2018 to apply pressure on then-President Enrique Peña Nieto’s government to move the Ayotzinapa investigation forward.

 He said that Mexico’s recently-elected president, Andrés Manuel López Obrador, is trying to ensure there are answers not just for the Ayotzinapa families but for so many others who are missing loved ones.